Bridgeland Stability on Threefolds -- Some Wall Crossings

 It turns out that while constructing very weak stability conditions is not very difficult, constructing Bridgeland stability conditions is in general a wide open problem.
 Note that for any smooth projective variety of dimension bigger than or equal to two, there is no Bridgeland stability condition factoring through the Chern character for $\AA = \Coh(X)$ due to \cite[Lemma 2.7]{Tod09}.

-Tilt stability is no Bridgeland stability as can be seen by the fact that skyscraper sheaves are mapped to the origin.
+Tilt stability does not define Bridgeland stability as can be seen by the fact that skyscraper sheaves are mapped to the origin.
 In \cite{BMT14} it was conjectured that one has to tilt $\Coh^{\beta}(X)$ again as follows in order to construct a Bridgeland stability condition on a threefold.
 Let

-and set $\AA^{\alpha, \beta}(X) := \langle \FF_{\alpha, \beta}[1], \TT_{\alpha, \beta} \rangle $.
+and set $\AA^{\alpha, \beta}(X) = \langle \FF_{\alpha, \beta}[1], \TT_{\alpha, \beta} \rangle $.
 For any $s>0$ they define

 In this case the bilinear form is given by